Racquet Sports: Training Tips

 Health tips for racquetball

-Always wear eye protection when playing, says the American Academy of Family Physicians.
+Always wear eye protection when playing, says the American Academy of Ophthalmology.

 Buy eye guards that have been certified by the American Standard of Testing and Materials.

 If you wear eyeglasses, wear eye guards over them.
-Your eyeglasses are not made to give
+Your eyeglasses aren't made to give

 Drink plenty of fluids before you play.
 Drink 16 to 32 ounces of water or other fluids